Ammara-Haroon/fake-os/README.md

 #### Desktop Icons

-The desktop icons are all linked to event listeners in Javascript to open up their respective tags.
-Whenever an icon is double-clicked Javascript created the respective modal and displays it to the user.
+The desktop icons are all linked to event listeners in Javascript to open up their respective apps.
+Whenever an icon is double-clicked, Javascript creates the respective modal and displays it to the user.

 #### Apps

-All th apps are actually modals that are built in javascript on the fly and displayed to the user.Only one instance of the app is open at one time.
+All th apps are actually modals that are built in javascript on the fly and displayed to the user.
+Only one instance of the app is open at a time.

 ##### App Menubar